 At monthly ALCO Council meetings, fund balance and liquidity of the Bank is one of the key contents to be discussed.
 At Risk Management Committee, Risk Council meetings, the compliance with liquidity risk appetite and risk capacity is also reviewed and reported.
-Based on analysis and evaluation, ALCO/Risk Management Committee/Risk Council make recommendations to the Board of Directors and the Board of Management for future guidance to maintain the Bank's solvency in a safe and effective way.
+Based on analysis and evaluation, Risk Management Committee/ALCO Council/Risk Council make recommendations to the Board of Directors and the Board of Management for future guidance to maintain the Bank's solvency in a safe and effective way.

 In addition, the Bank also maintains a list of secondary liquid assets such as the Government bonds, which may be sold or under repurchased contracts with the SBV.
-It is not only a secondary reserve in liquidity stress circumstances (if any) but also a profitable investment.
+It is not only a secondary reserve in liquidity stress circumstances (if any) but also a profitable investment for the Bank.

-The maturity of assets and liabilities represents the remaining time from the reporting date until the payment date regulated in the contract or terms of issuance.
+The maturity of assets and liabilities represents the remaining time from the reporting date of the interim separate financial statements until the payment date regulated in the contract or terms of issuance.